TomCordemans/LABS/docs/wireshark/README.md

 **2.2 Adding/removing columns**

 In this exercise, we will add an extra column.
 The following file will be used: [column.pcapng](https://www.tomcordemans.net/column.pcapng)

+While browsing, an HTTP client makes multiple requests for HTTP objects to one or more HTTP servers.
+Our goal is to obtain an overview of all HTTP servers.

 ## How and where to capture